Meeta Pandit: Early life

 Meeta was born in New Delhi, India.
 She is the daughter of Abha Pandit, a homemaker and Pt.
 Laxman Krishnarao Pandit, a veteran singer of the Gwalior gharana and Sangeet Natak Akademi awardee.
-She spent her childhood in New Delhi, where she attended St. Mary's School until higher secondary, and earned a bachelor's degree in Commerce from Lady Sri Ram College, Delhi University.
+She spent her childhood in New Delhi, where she attended St. Mary's School until higher secondary, and earned a bachelor's degree in commerce from Lady Sri Ram College, Delhi University.

-Meeta began training with her grandfather Padma Bhushan Pt.
+Meeta began training with her legendary grandfather, the doyen of the Gwalior gharana, Padma Bhushan Pt.
 Krishnarao Shankar Pandit and her father Pt.
-L.K Pandit at the age of 3.
+Laxman Krishnarao Pandit, at the age of 3.
 Growing up in a house where music ustads and her father's disciples visited day in and day out, and all conversations centered around music, she was exposed to the finer aspects of music from a very young age.
 However, as a teenager, she was encouraged by her parents to take up a more stable profession than music, primarily due to the irregular working hours and solo travels involved, making it a difficult career choice for a woman.
 Her elder brother Tushar Pandit was in fact, being groomed to take the family legacy forward.
 He was pursuing a PhD in Hindustani classical music when he met with a fatal road accident in New Delhi on 1 September 1994 at the age of 27.
-Meeta, who was pursuing her bachelor's degree at the time and preparing for an MBA, decided to take up the cudgels of carrying on the legacy and went on to pursue her masters in music.
-She completed her PhD in the Hindustani Classical music by the age of 27.
+Meeta, who was pursuing her bachelor's degree in commerce at the time and preparing for an MBA, decided to take up the cudgels of carrying on the legacy and went on to pursue her master's degree in music.
+She completed her PhD in Hindustani Classical music by the age of 27.